Console: Communication Suite

 1. Parity with the legacy

-The design should recognize that Console must maintain legacy functionalities while integrating seamlessly with the Console system.
+It must maintain legacy functionalities while integrating seamlessly with the Console system.

 2. Different libraries components